Practice Dimension and Scope

 - A former deputy chief counsel to the House Permanent Select Committee on Intelligence (HPSCI) and staff director of HPSCI's Subcommittee on Oversight and Investigations

-WSGR's team also includes current and former senior officials at major regulatory and judicial bodies in the areas of governance, securities laws, stock exchange rules, compliance, and corporate best practices, including:
+WSGR's team also includes current and former senior officials at major regulatory and judiciary bodies in the areas of governance, securities laws, stock exchange rules, compliance, and corporate best practices, including:

 - A former Chancellor of the Delaware Court of Chancery